-- 1. Use every-day numeracy to make sense of their daily personal and public lives using mathematics including measurement, shape, numbers and graphs. - 2.
-Apply numeracy for practical purposes in design, construction and measurement of objects in the physical world. - 3.
-Gain a greater understanding of numeracy for personal organisation including time management, money and the location of destinations.
+- Use every-day numeracy to make sense of their daily personal and public lives using mathematics including number, shape, quantity and measures, relationships, dimension and direction, data, uncertainty and systematics. - Apply numeracy for practical purposes in design, construction and measurement of objects in the physical world. - Gain a greater understanding of numeracy for personal organisation including time management, money and the location of destinations. - Gain a greater understanding of numeracy for personal, civic, financial, health, vocational and recreational numeracy.